Museum Provenance | Jumper Maybach

 Richmond, Virginia

-A commissioned work by Jumper Maybach was donated to the Virginia Museum of History & Culture by Virginia Pride and became part of the museum’s broader historical narrative surrounding identity, equality, cultural memory, and social progress.
+Original paintings by Jumper Maybach were acquired into the permanent collection of the Virginia Museum of History & Culture, where they form part of the museum's historical narrative surrounding identity, equality, cultural memory, and social progress.

 Museum of the Americas